-Eating disorders are mental health problems that affect people across ages.
+Eating disorders are a range of psychological conditions that cause unhealthy eating habits to develop.
 They often develop during teenage and early adulthood and are common among adolescents (1).
 An eating disorder is usually marked by erratic eating habits and unhealthy behavior towards food.

 Early identification and prompt treatment of eating disorders could prevent long-term health complications and improve the quality of life.
 This post tells you about different types of eating disorders in teens, their possible causes, diagnosis, treatment, and prevention.